NiftyApes/sellerfinancing-contracts/README.md

 #### Excessive Ether Funds are Refunded to the Buyer Rather than Msg.sender

-8. In `buyWithSellerFinancing()`, if `msg.value` exceeds `offer.downPaymentAmount()`, the refund is issued to the buyer ticket holder rather than the `msg.sender`.
+8. In `buyWithSellerFinancing()`, if `msg.value` exceeds `offer.loanItem.downPaymentAmount()`, the refund is issued to the buyer ticket holder rather than the `msg.sender`.
 This is done so that buyers receive their refund for purchases made through the MarketplaceIntegration contract, which is deployed by a 3rd party and collects a marketplace fee before making an external call to SellerFinancing.buyWithSellerFinancing().
 Users interacting directly with the SellerFinancing contract should be aware that excessive payments are sent directly to the buyer ticket holder.

 #### Purchase of Defaulted Buyer Tickets